Where to stay in Shanghai? Check out our guide of the best places to stay in Shanghai, one of the fastest growing cities in East Asia

 Apart from being one of the biggest business hubs in Asia, Shanghai also has a lot to offer for tourists.
 The city is famous for its architectural wonders, a thriving expat community, and delicious Chinese cuisine.

 Shanghai has two international airports; Hongqiao International Airport is used mostly for domestic flights and short-haul international flights.
 Pudong International Airport is the main airport in the city for overseas flights.
 Pudong is located 30 km east of the city center (although very easy to reach from the city center).

 The Pudong Airport has four runways with an annual capacity for up to 80 million passengers.
 Pudong is the second busiest airport in China and the world’s ninth busiest.
 It is used by 104 airlines, serving over 200 destinations worldwide.

-If you are flying to Shanghai you can find the cheapest flights on Jetradar.
+If you are flying to China you can find the cheapest flights on Jetradar.